 At the age of 26, Jerwin is an eight-year pro.
 The IBF junior bantamweight world champion, he won the title in September, 2016, and has made four successful title defenses.

 He is considered by most observers to be one of the Philippines’ top young talents, with the potential to become his homeland’s next major star.
 Jerwin was recently voted the “2017 Athlete of the Year” by the Philippine Sportswriters Association.

 He is co-promoted by Filipino legend Manny Pacquiao’s MP Promotions – he is Manny’s first world champion – and Top Rank, who calls him “the next Manny Pacquiao.”

-He made his United States debut in his last fight on February 3 in Corpus Christi, Texas, and won by 10th-round TKO against Israel Gonzalez.
+Jerwin made his U.S. debut in his last fight on February 3, 2018, in Corpus Christi, Texas, and won by 10th-round TKO against Israel Gonzalez.
 The bout was co-featured with the Gilberto Ramirez vs. Habib Ahmed main event.